acch/tinysync/README.md

    */10 * * * * /path/to/sync.sh &>> /var/log/sync.err
    ```

+6. In addition to scheduled replication, you can manually run `sync.sh` to synchronize the directory with the server.
+Copy the `sync.desktop` file to the folder `~/.local/share/applications/` to add an appropriate menu entry.

-6. You can also enable automatic synchronization using `autosync.sh`.
+7. You can also enable automatic synchronization using `autosync.sh`.
    It requires the installation of [inotify-tools](http://wiki.github.com/rvoicilas/inotify-tools/), as well as an inotify-compatible filesystem.

    Note that automatic synchronization using `autosync.sh` is optional.
 Even if you enable automatic synchronization you should still configure scheduled replication (via cron) in addition to that.